Visit Albuquerque prohibits users from downloading images from our website.

 2 Dove Road, Santa Ana, NM 87004

 The Pueblo of Santa Ana is located on NM-550, about 8 miles northwest of Bernalillo, just west of the confluence of the Rio Jemez and Rio Grande.
 Santa Ana is a small pueblo with a rich history dating back over 1,000 years.
 The people of Santa Ana take pride in being one of the more progressive economically.
-The pueblo has become a multi-faceted corporation, with enterprises such as the Tamaya Cooperative (selling traditional items including pottery and textiles), a garden center, Blue Corn Enterprises, fine dining restaurants and 45 holes of championship golf.
+The pueblo has become a multi-faceted corporation, with enterprises such as a garden center, Blue Corn Enterprises, fine dining restaurants and 45 holes of championship golf.
 To showcase their tradition of hospitality, the pueblo has created the Santa Ana Star Casino and the Hyatt Regency Tamaya Resort & Spa.
-The Starlight Lanes Bowling Alley is part of the Santa Ana Star Casino.
+The Starlight Lanes Bowling Center is part of the Santa Ana Star Casino.
 At Santa Ana, culture and land are one.

 (SAHN-tah KLAH-rah)